FAIR2-for-research-software/git-with-it/episodes/diverging_branches.md

 #### 7. Resolve the conflict

 You can use the `nano` editor to open the file with `nano README.md`.
-Edit it to look like this
+Edit it to look like this:

 ``` bash
 # Just a test